A Booming Market for Premium Alcohol

-Consumption of premium alcohol has soared in recent years.
-This is true especially amongst young consumers in first tier cities where drinking premium alcohol is seen as an indicator of social status.
+Consumption of premium alcohol in China has soared in recent years.
+This is true especially amongst young consumers in first-tier cities where drinking premium alcohol is seen as an indicator of social status.
 These consumers are willing to pay extra to achieve that kind of experience.

 Identifying the Right Market